o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Frame Scheduler](core-systems/rhi/frame-scheduler.md)*

 Feature Processor
 : Feature Processors are responsible for receiving data from the simulation, such as O3DE, and processing it into a form that's consumable by the renderer.
 Each feature processor handles a specific type of data, like static meshes or hair.
-Feature Processors own render proxies and convert them into DrawPackets that is consumed by the low-level layers of the RHI.
+Feature Processors own render proxies and convert them into Draw Packets that is consumed by the low-level layers of the RHI.
 For example, an Animated Mesh Feature Processor owns all the animated mesh render proxies in a given scene.
 Feature Processors are owned by Scenes and there can be at most one Feature Processor of a given type per Scene.

 *Related to: [Render Pipeline Interface (RPI)](core-systems/rpi/_index.md), [RPI System](core-systems/rpi/rpi-system.md), [Frame Rendering](Core-systems/atom-architecture/frame-rendering-process.md), [Creating a New Feature](core-systems/rpi/creating-a-feature-processor.md)*